-The Bible has over 40 separate authors, including kings, peasants, fishermen, poets, statesmen, scholars, a shepherd, a military general, a cupbearer, a doctor, a tax collector, and a rabbi.
+The Bible has over 40 separate authors, including kings, peasants, fishers, poets, politicians, scholars, a shepherd, a military general, a cupbearer, a doctor, a tax collector, and a rabbi.

 The Bible is a collection of letters, sermons, laws, poetry, history, prayers, praise, practical sayings, and prophecies.
 It covers a variety of subjects, including the existence, attributes, and works of God; the nature of his relationship with the world; the creation of the universe; the corruption of man and the earth; the meaning and purpose of life; and the ultimate destiny of humanity.
 It includes many historical and geographical references that validate its accuracy.

 Each Bible verse has equal merit.
-Some editions print the New Testament words of Jesus in red ink, which may lead readers to mistakenly think these verses are holier than all others.
-This presumption is incorrect.
+Some editions print the New Testament words of Jesus in red ink, which may lead readers to assume these verses are holier than the others.
+This assumption is incorrect.
 The entire Bible is divinely inspired.

 Preservation And Assembly

-Centuries before the birth of Jesus, the Old Testament was maintained by a group of specially trained artisans who used exacting techniques to precisely copy every detail of the preceding edition and double-check the latest version.
+Centuries before the birth of Jesus, the Old Testament was maintained by a group of specially trained artisans who used exacting techniques to precisely copy every detail of the previous edition and double-check the latest version.

 The thematic and prophetic consistency of both testaments evidences divine oversight of the preservation and assembly processes.

 As with other ancient writings—Aristotle, Plato, Socrates, Caesar, etc.—the original Old and New Testament documents have disintegrated into dust.
-All that remain are copies of the original manuscripts.
+All that remains are copies of the original manuscripts.
 The Bible we read today has been reconstructed from these copies.

-The underlying accuracy and reliability of these copies, relative to the original manuscripts, is a function of three tests: How close to the time of the original writings can we date them?
+The underlying accuracy and reliability of these copies relative to the original manuscripts is a function of three tests: How close to the time of the original writings can we date them?
 How many copies do we have?
 How consistent is the text from one copy to another?

 By these measures, the Bible is by far the most reliable text of the ancient writings, including the books central to the other major religions.

 In aggregate, we have thousands of partial and complete copies of the Old and New Testaments, many more than we have of other aged texts.
 Portions of the New Testament copies can be dated to within a few decades of the actual events, a gap that beats most other ancient writings by hundreds of years.
-There is great consistency in the earliest copies.

 Some people believe the Bible is incomplete.
 They claim God amended the original Biblical teachings through subsequent revelations to more recent authors.

 Some Bible passages appear contradictory due to the limitations inherent in translation.
 For example, the original Hebrew, Aramaic, and Greek writings include over 11,000 words.
 The typical English translation has about 6,000 words.

 Jesus performed his miracles publicly.
 They were seen by believers and unbelievers alike.
-The Jewish religious leaders and Roman government officials would have gladly exposed any hoax that discredited the gospels, but they could not deny the miracles occurred.
+The Jewish religious leaders and Roman government officials would have gladly exposed any hoax that discredited the gospels, but they could not deny that the miracles occurred.